'They could have asked for £100m' - Arsenal must now sell Aubameyang on the cheap after 'crazy' mistake says Aliadiere | Goal.com

 Head coach Mikel Arteta has stated that he wants to keep the 30-year-old at ‘all costs’, but Aliadiere - who won the Premier League with Arsenal in 2004 - believes a failure to agree fresh terms with the prolific forward leaves the club with no other option but to cash in.

-“They've got to sell him, 100 per cent,” the Frenchmen told Goal.
+“They've got to sell him, 100 per cent,” the Frenchman told Goal.

 “Arsenal can’t keep losing players on a free.
 To be honest, I still can’t believe we’ve again got a top player, our captain, going into the summer only having one year left on his contract.